Women in Afghanistan

 Women's rights in Afghanistan are severely restricted by the Taliban.
 In 2023, the United Nations termed Afghanistan as the world's most repressive country for women.
 Since the US troops withdrawal from Afghanistan in 2021, the Taliban gradually imposed many restrictions on women's freedom of movement, education, and employment.
-Women are banned from studying in secondary schools and universities, making Afghanistan the only country to prohibit women from studying beyond the sixth grade (age 12).
+Women are banned from studying in secondary schools and universities, making Afghanistan the only country to prohibit women from studying beyond the age of twelve.
 Women are not allowed in parks, gyms, or beauty salons.
 They are forbidden from going outside for a walk or exercise, from speaking or showing any part of their face or body outside the home, or even from singing or reading from within their own homes if they could be heard by strangers outside.
 In extreme cases, women have reportedly been subjected to rape and torture in Taliban prisons.

 Women face harsh punishments such as flogging and stoning to death for adultery.
-There is an increase in female suicides among and sexual crimes targeted at women increased following the takeover of Taliban in 2021.
+There has been an increase in female suicides and sexual crimes targeted at women following the takeover of the Taliban in 2021.
 Many women have left the country to places such as Iran to pursue education and employment.
 The discrimination against women and systematic segregation in Afghanistan under the Taliban has been termed as "gender apartheid" by organizations such as the UN and Amnesty International.

+In 2026, human rights lawyer Belquis Ahmadi wrote: Afghanistan has become the world's most devastating example of the systematic persecution of women and girls.
+No other country has imposed such extensive restrictions on half of its population solely on the basis of gender.

 Overview

-Afghanistan is on the crossroads of South Asia and Central Asia and has a population of roughly 34 million.
-Of these, 15 million are male and 14.2 million are female.
+Afghanistan is on the crossroads of South Asia and Central Asia and has a population of roughly 50.9 million.
+Of these, 25.8 million are male and 25.1 million are female.
 About 22% of the Afghan people are urbanite and the remaining 78% live in rural areas.
-As part of local tradition, most women are married soon after completing high school.
+As part of local culture, most women are married soon after completing high school.
 Many live as housewives for the remainder of their lives.

+List of the current restrictions on women in Afghanistan since Taliban takeover in August 2021: